opvelll/SidepanelLLM/README.md

 ## Usage

-1. Download the zip file from the [release](https://github.com/opvelll/Chrome-AI-Chat/releases/tag/v0.7.1-alpha.1) on GitHub, and unzip it.
+1. Download the dist.zip file from the [release](https://github.com/opvelll/SidepanelLLM/releases/tag/v0.8.0-alpha.2) on GitHub, and unzip it.

 2. Launch Chrome, go to manage extensions, and load the unpacked extension by selecting the unzipped folder.